LLH-Kjr00/4293_Project/README.md

 3. Copy the IP address of the EC2 instance and remember the port number shown in the terminal once the deployment is completed.
 4. Open Chrome or a browser
 5. Paste and traverse to the IP address with two different port numbers (8080 is for the voting UI and 8011 is for the results UI)
 6. Run voting_app_benchmark.sh with "sudo ./voting_app_benchmark.sh" to test.
+(The one in "original" tests for 5 minutes, the one in "shorten" tests for 1 minute)
 7. Observe the metrics shown in the terminal once the benchmarking is completed.

 # Evaluation and Expected Results